 Scheduling of discussions

-The times of meeting sessions will follow the needs of the face-to-face meeting, with highest priority given to the aim of achieving the goals of the meeting.
-Typical meeting hours will be 0900-1900 CEST with coffee breaks and lunch breaks as appropriate, however some early morning or late night sessions may be necessary.
-Sessions will be announced in the JVET calendar in advance as far as possible, but it might happen that some activities (such as breakout sessions) will be held at short notice.
+The times of meeting sessions followed the needs of the face-to-face meeting, with highest priority given to the aim of achieving the goals of the meeting.
+Typical meeting hours were in the range of 0900-1900 CEST with coffee breaks and lunch breaks as appropriate, however some early morning or late night sessions may be necessary.
+Sessions were announced in the JVET calendar in advance as far as possible, but it might happen that some activities (such as breakout sessions) will be held at short notice.

-Particular scheduling notes are shown below, although not necessarily 100% accurate or complete:
+Particular scheduling notes are shown below, although not necessarily 100% accurate or complete.
+Times are recorded in the local timzone of the meeting venue, except as otherwise noted:

 Thu.
 20 Oct., 1st day